How to help your dog or cat with Inflammatory Bowel Disease? Read on for answers!

-Inflammatory Bowel Disease treatment options, recommended remedies and helpful information for dogs and cats with IBD.
-This material and the holistic protocol that follows have been provided by certified Master Herbalist Philip Reich and certified Canine Nutritionist Maria Reich.
+Inflammatory Bowel Disease in dogs and cats treatment options, recommended remedies and helpful information has been provided by certified Master Herbalist Philip Reich and certified Canine Nutritionist Maria Reich.
 Philip and Maria specialize in medical herbalism and nutrition for animals with conditions like Inflammatory Bowel Disease.
 They approach this situation in a holistic manner with the main priority being the health and safety of your animal.

 We deal with problems like Inflammatory Bowel Disease frequently with numerous clients from all over the country.
 Our experience with issues like this has helped us become one of the few places people can go for answers to help solve tough issues with their dogs and cats.
 We have helped hundreds of animals just like yours - it is what we do!
 See what others have to say about us by reading some of The Pet Health and Nutrition Center Testimonials.
 Feel free to contact us by email if you have any questions or just use our toll free number 888-683-3339 during normal business hours.
 We provide free telephone consultations and are here to help!

 Inflammatory Bowel Disease is a general term for a group of chronic inflammatory disorders that share many common features.
 IBD may be referred to as Crohn's Disease or Colitis both of which have similar causes and symptoms.
 The primary difference is that with Crohn's disease the inflammation occurs primarily in the ileum (the last portion of the small intestine) and with Colitis the inflammation is limited primarily to the lining of the colon (large intestine).